TROPHiT/UnityDeeplinks/README.md

     </dict>
 </array>
 ```
-*Note:* The above settings may be removed at build-time by Unity, ensure they are recreated if needed, by a post-build script, for example.
+*Note:* Custom URL scheme settings may be removed during Unity rebuilds.
+Ensure they are recreated if needed, by a post-build script, for example.
+Universal Link settings are not removed during Unity rebuilds.

 ## Testing